SyamalaKadmi/CICD/Github/Github.md

 # Graded Assignment on CI/CD Pipeline

-## Jenkins CI CD pipeline for flask application
+## GitHub Actions CI/CD Pipeline Flask App

 ### Overview
-This project sets up a CI/CD pipeline using Jenkins on an AWS EC2 instance for a Flask application.
+This project sets up a CI/CD pipeline using Github Actions on an AWS EC2 instance for a Flask application.

 ## Workflow
 1. **Build** - Installs dependencies using pip.
 2. **Test** - Runs unit tests using pytest.
-3. **Deploy** - Deploys the Flask app on EC2 when pushed to the `main` branch.
+3. **Deploy to Staging** - Deploy the application to a staging environment when changes are pushed to the staging branch.
+4. **Deploy to Production** -  Deploy the application to production when a release is tagged.

 ## Setup

-### EC2 Setup
+### EC2 Setup for Staging & Production servers setup
 1. Login to AWS and go to the EC2 Dashboard.
 2. Click Launch Instance and configure:
     - AMI: Choose Amazon Linux 2.